The language battle is heating up.

 5 Sep 2017: some new words: transphobic and womanist.
 Melanie Phillips calls it “brazen hijacking of language itself that characterise today’s totalitarian leftists.
 For this they are punishing him, thus demonstrating once again just what a menace they are.”
 The Scottish Christian Party drew attention to this years ago, before it reached the critical impasse we have now reached, especially since the redefinition of marriage, which has opened the floodgates to ‘gender-bending’.

 29 Mar 2018: BBC This Week: Andrew Neil spoke about ‘this ungodly hour’.
-Does he read this blog, or is he spiting this blog?
-Unlikely, it is simply more of the ungodly same.
+Has he read this blog, or is he spiting this blog?
+Unlikely, it is simply more of the ungodly misuse of words in order to empty them of their true content.